 An additional concern: residues

 Sterilizing woodenwares releases resins.
 These can make sticky hard residues on the chamber or cassette, and on equipment processed along with it.
-The exhaust valves are what get gunked first, and can stick open or closed.
-The exhaust waste bottle condenser coil corrodes faster from commercial paper and woodenware resins.
+The exhaust valves can become stuck open or closed.
+The exhaust waste bottle can stain and the copper condenser coil discolors faster from commercial paper and woodenware resins.
 The boiler and air compressor can take a hit, as well, since it gums the check valves and leaves a residue in the boiler, which can lead to a failed air compressor and unstable boiler.